CanoeStudioOfficial/InGame-Info-XML-CanoeEdition/README.md

 XML, JSON, and TXT formats are still supported.
 Built-in legacy tags such as `{fps}`, `{day}`, `{biome}`, `{mainhandname}`, `{potionduration0}`, and `{worldname}` keep their names.

+If your old instance installed LunatriusCore only for InGame Info XML, you can remove that separate LunatriusCore jar after switching to CanoeEdition.
+Keep LunatriusCore only if another mod in the same pack still requires it.

 ## Merged IGI Addons

 The following IGI addon functionality is now built into CanoeEdition.
 After migration, remove the old addon jar from the `mods` folder to avoid duplicate tag registration or unnecessary extra mods.

+LunatriusCore is also bundled internally for this mod's needs.
+It is not an IGI addon, but it was a common legacy dependency and no longer needs to be installed separately for CanoeEdition.

 ### IGI Extended